wolfeidau/wolfeidau_site/content/post/2020-03-10-starting-a-go-project.md

 go run cmd/simple-service/main.go
 ```

-So that is it, hopefully you have managed to get this service running and started testing it with something like [postman](https://www.postman.com/).
+Hopefully you have managed to get this service running and started testing it with something like [postman](https://www.postman.com/) :tada:.

+For next steps I recommend reading [How do I Structure my Go Project?]({{< ref "2020-03-11-how-do-i-structure-my-go-project.md" >}}).